janesmith73/product-docs/docs/services/events/event-types.md

 ### Create PDP Context

+A [Packet Data Protocol (PDP) context](/glossary/#pdp-context) allows UE to exchange IP packets over the network.

-Activation (or rejection) of data connectivity.
+A `Create PDP Context` event indicates the activation of data connectivity.

 **Example**: A device has established a data session and started transferring data.
 This device will appear as **Online** in the [emnify Portal](usage#emnify-portal) as long as there hasn't been a subsequent [Delete PDP Context](#delete-pdp-context) event.